helperfriend/crouton/README.md

-This is yet another fork of dnchier's **crouton: Chromium OS Universal Chroot Environment**.
+This is yet another fork of dnschied's **crouton: Chromium OS Universal Chroot Environment**.
 Hopefully, I'll do something with it.
 However, one thing won't do is change the original legendary readme:

 Rrouton is a set of scripts that bundle up into an easy-to-use,